davidrama/k8s-rook-setup/README.md

   - "--volume-plugin-dir=/var/lib/kubelet/volumeplugins”
 ```

-This will add the following kubelet parameter for you on all your nodes:
+This will add the following kubelet parameter for you on all your nodes in the /etc/kubernetes/kubelet.env file:

 ```shell
 KUBELET_VOLUME_PLUGIN="--volume-plugin-dir=/var/lib/kubelet/volume-plugins"
 ```

-in k8s-cluster.yml file don't forget to set option if you want to get your kubectl config file generated in kubespray/inventory/mycluster/artifacts/
+in k8s-cluster.yml file don't forget to set this option to true if you want to get your kubectl config file generated in kubespray/inventory/mycluster/artifacts/

 ```yaml
 kubeconfig_localhost: true
 ```

+## Kubernetes Deployment

 ### Launch the playbook for cluster install (here as sudo user ubuntu):